Thirteen Ghosts: Critical reception

 Reviews for Thirteen Ghosts were mostly negative.
-Praise was directed toward the production design but the film was criticized for its lack of scares and a number of strobe effects throughout that could induce seizures.
+Praise was directed toward the production design, but the film was criticized for its lack of scares and several strobe effects throughout that could induce seizuress.
 It holds an approval rating of 19% on review aggregator Rotten Tomatoes, based on 96 reviews with an average rating of 3.7/10.
 The website's critical consensus reads, "The production design is first rate, but 13 Ghosts is distinctly lacking in scares."
 On Metacritic, the film has a weighted average score of 30 out of 100, based on reviews from 24 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Ed Gonzalez of Slant Magazine rated the film two out of four stars, panning the film's lack of scares, and predictable plot twists.
+Ed Gonzalez of Slant Magazine rated the film two out of four stars, panning the film's lack of scares and predictable plot twists.
 However, Gonzalez commended the art direction, while also stating it was underutilized.

-Roger Ebert praised the production values saying, "The production is first-rate...The physical look of the picture is splendid."
+Roger Ebert praised the production values, saying, "The production is first-rate...The physical look of the picture is splendid."
 However, he criticized the story, lack of interesting characters, loud soundtrack, and poor editing.
 In 2005 Ebert included it on his list of "Most Hated" films.
 Elvis Mitchell of The New York Times said of the film "what we're left with after the scares is just plain dumb."

-In the years since its release and disappointing box office performance, the film has gathered a prominent cult following, finding further success and more positive reception.
+In the years since its release and disappointing box office performance, the film has gathered a prominent cult following, finding further success and a more positive reception.